-This course is designed to provide students with an introduction to the research and research methods in adolescent development, with a special focus on risks and opportunities that are present in this stage of the life course.
-Incorporating both lectures and active learning exercises, students will be introduced to the core themes and a range of theory, research, and research methods, common to a developmental approach to adolescence.
+This course is designed to provide students with an introduction to theory and research in adolescent development, with a special focus on risks and opportunities that are present in this stage of the life course.
+Students will be introduced to the core themes and a range of theory and research that is common to a developmental approach to adolescence, with an emphasis on the implications for education and positive development.

-P: EDUC 202 or EDUC 204 or any 30 points at 200-level of EDUC, or PSYC, HLED, HLTH, or HSRV, or by permission of the Head of School.
+P: EDUC 202 or EDUC 204 or any 30 points at 200 level of EDUC, or PSYC, HLED, HLTH, or HSRV, or by permission of the Head of School.